Stick graphs: examples and counter-examples

-The paper is structured as follows.
-We give in Section \ref{sect:Intro} the main definitions and notations.
-In Sections~\ref{sect:general} and \ref{sect:obstructions}, we identify local properties of a Stick representation and deduce particular configurations of graphs that act as obstructions to such a representation.
-Using them, we build several examples of graphs or families of graphs that are not Stick graphs, and are thus forbidden subgraphs of Stick graphs.
-All these examples, as well as the other examples presented in \cite{chaplick2018grid} and \cite{luca2018recognition}, have a common feature: they contain a hole, {\em i.e.} an induced cycle with at least five vertices (in reality, only holes with an even number of vertices, thus at least six, will appear in bipartite graphs).
-However, in Section \ref{sect:holes} we provide an example of a forbidden subgraph without any hole.
-At the opposite of these concerns related to non-Stick graphs, in Section \ref{sect:classes} we focus on conditions that make that a graph {\em is} a Stick graph and we identify particular classes of Stick graphs, namely bipartite complements of circular arc graphs and bipartite complements of circle graphs.
-As a consequence, their subclasses of interval bigraphs and bipartite interval graphs are also Stick graphs.
+\paragraph{Outline and contributions.} The paper is structured as follows.
+We give in Section \ref{sect:Intro} the main definitions.
+In Section \ref{sect:classes} we focus on bipartite complements of circle graphs and bipartite complements of circular arc graphs, and show that both classes are included in the class of Stick graphs.
+For both of them we propose direct proofs, based on the representation of complements of circle graphs (respectively on the representation of circular arc graphs) as intersection graphs.
+For the former class the result is new.
+For the latter class, an indirect proof of the inclusion in the class of Stick graphs exists \cite{chaplick2018grid}, that uses the equivalence between bipartite complements of circular arc graphs and the graphs in 2-DORG \cite{shrestha2010orthogonal}.
+Next, in Section~\ref{sect:main}, we identify particular configurations of graphs that act as obstructions to the existence of a Stick representation.
+Using them, we build several families of graphs that are not Stick graphs, and are thus forbidden subgraphs of Stick graphs.
+All these examples, as well as the other examples presented in \cite{chaplick2018grid} and \cite{luca2018recognition}, have a common feature: they contain a hole, {\em i.e.} an induced cycle with at least five vertices (however, only holes with an even number of vertices, thus at least six, will appear in bipartite graphs).
+Therefore, in Section \ref{sect:holes} we study the relationships between the chordal grid intersection graphs, which are by definition the grid intersection graphs with no long holes, and their relationships with the classes of graphs including or included in the class of Stick graphs.
+In the diagram in Figure~\ref{fig:classes}, we use double rectangular boxes to indicate the classes we studied and the relations (inclusions and overlaps) we detected with the existing classes.
 Section \ref{sect:conclusion} is the conclusion.

-{\bf Related work.} Our results were obtained by investigating open questions, yet it appears that - while studying related issues - other authors have obtained, previously to the current paper, a result similar to ours.
-Their proof being more complex than ours, because the authors pursue other goals, we kept our result and mentioned the alternative proof (see Remark \ref{rem:otherproof}).